• Skip to primary navigation

 Are Air-Fryer Mushrooms Healthy?

 Yes!
 Air-fryer mushrooms are healthy.
 There are many benefits to eating mushrooms.
 Mushrooms are high in antioxidants and a good source of fiber, vitamins, and minerals.
 Additionally, mushrooms are low in calories and carbs.
 Since we use the air fryer, this recipe requires minimal oil.
-This recipe is vegetarian, vegan, keto, and gluten-free!
+This recipe is vegetarian, vegan, and keto!

 Cleaning Mushrooms